crmo-care.app/Resources/Newly Diagnosed Guide

 Finding Your CRMO Community

-CRMO has an estimated prevalence of up to 20 per million children, but that doesn't mean you navigate it alone.
-The CRMO community, while small, is remarkably tight-knit, well-informed, and active.
+CRMO affects a small but growing number of children each year, but that doesn't mean you navigate it alone.
+The CRMO family community, while small, is remarkably tight-knit, well-informed, and active.
 Connecting with other families early is one of the highest-value things you can do.

 Why community matters for CRMO families